ValeriaVG/valeriavg.dev/content/custom-calendar-component/index.md

 navigation handlers assigned.

-If you're, like me, residing in a country that counts weekdays from Monday, I still suggest start with Sunday and change the order later on to match how JavaScript `Date` does that.
+If you're, like me, residing in a country that counts weekdays from Monday, I still suggest starting with a Sunday-first calendar and change the order later on to match how JavaScript `Date` does that.

-I encourage you to spend some time styling it till it matches your vision before we move on to implementing a function that would be able to create such view for any month of your choice.
+I encourage you to spend some time styling the calendar till it matches your vision before we move on to implement a function that would be able to create such view for any month of your choice.

 ### Generating calendar matrix

-If we are to strip the calendar markup from above to the bare bones we would end up with the following data structure:
+If we are to strip the markup from above to the bare bones we would end up with the following data structure:

 ```json